Now that you have read and loved TASTING THE SKY, A Palestinian Childhood

 * BEING M.E.
 (Middle Eastern), Oklahoma Humanities Council magazine/ Being ME is winner of An Oklahoma Society of Professional Journalists Prize (2016) -- Read it here.

-* Work will be included in a Spanish-language anthology on Palestinian female authors.
-(2017)
+* Ibtisam's work included in a Spanish-language anthology on Palestinian female authors (2017)

-* Ibtisam's poetry will appear in "Here We Go," an anthology for young readers from Pomelo Books, March 2017.
+* Ibtisam's poetry appeared in "Here We Go," an anthology for young readers from Pomelo Books, Janet Wong and Sylvia Vardell Editors.
+March 2017.

 * Read VOX magazine online and in print, for an author interview with Ibtisam, (March 2017)

-* Six poems by Ibtisam will appear online and in print, in "This Week in Palestine", (March 2017)
+* Six poems by Ibtisam appeared online and in print, in "This Week in Palestine", (March 2017)

 Thank you for your interest in Ibtisam Barakat's cross-cultural voice.
 I hope that you are finding creative and enriching expressions for your own voice.
 All voices are needed for the song of life to have all of its notes.